PoliticalGraveyard.com

 Rider, Mrs. E. G. — of Sutton, Braxton County, W.Va.
 Republican.
 Member of West Virginia Republican State Executive Committee, 1937.
 Female.
 Presumed deceased.
 Burial location unknown.

 Rider, Edgar L. — of New York.
+Democrat.
 Liberal Democratic candidate for Governor of New York, 1902.
 Burial location unknown.

-Rider, H. Henderson — U.S. Vice & Deputy Consul General in Barcelona, 1897-98, 1904-06.
+Rider, H. Henderson — U.S. Vice & Deputy Consul General in Barcelona, as of 1897-99, as of 1904-06.
 Burial location unknown.

 Rider, Harry — of Cresco, Monroe County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1964.
 Still living as of 1964.